IN THIS ARTICLE

 What Is User Research?

-User research involves using qualitative and quantitative investigative methods to understand the needs, motivations, behaviors, and experience of your end-user.
+User research involves using qualitative and quantitative investigative methods to understand the needs, motivations, behaviors, and experiences of your end-user.
 A variety of tools can be used to conduct this research from published lab studies to asking customers for feedback.
 Research methods can be classified as attitudinal or behavioral and qualitative or quantitative.

-Your end goals for conducting user research will determine the best process of researching for you.
+Your end goals for conducting user research will determine the best process for researching for you.
 Attitudinal research refers to what people say, while behavioral refers to what they do.
 Because attitudinal research is used to measure consumer opinions and beliefs, it is often used to develop marketing strategies, but it is also useful in UX design.
 Techniques like card sorting can give you insights into how customers perceive information from your product, allowing you to create the best information architecture for your website or application.

 Behavioral research, including A/B testing, helps you to understand how different customer groups interact with your software.
 In this test, you would launch two different versions of your app or platform keeping some basic constants to determine how small changes impact the overall user experience.